I have lived on the prairies my whole life. We took a trip to Banff, AB in high school and it was such a beautiful sight!

 Since this piece is designed to be hung on the wall, the wrong side is not overly important, but I know you like seeing it.
 It’s good to know what to expect!

-When you use the interlocking crochet technique (shown above) you will get an image on the wrong side that is almost an inverse of the right side.
+When you use the interlocking crochet technique you will get an image on the wrong side that is almost an inverse of the right side.
 The straight vertical lines on the sides turn into short horizontal dashes, and you’ll notice the smooth mountain gets prickly where the white meets the black.

-When you use the overlay mosaic technique (shown below) you will have stripes on the back.
+When you use the overlay mosaic technique you will have stripes on the back.
 You also get a sort of hazy view of what the front will look like.
 I have not locked in my stitches (but you can see my tutorial on that here) and I haven’t done anything other than the basic mosaic crochet stitches (single crochets in the back loop only, and double crochets in the front loop only dropped two rows below).

 Get the Pattern